hypersoph/ngrx-course/notes.md

 ## Section 5: NgRx Entity in Depth

+Note - rerun `npm install` in the terminal before starting this section since you are working on a different version of the code.

 ### 26. Feature Design - Defining Actions First

 We will begin by defining the actions